Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 You can avoid these conversations (for a while, at least), deal with them poorly, or use the roadmap in this bestselling book to handle them the right way.

 Kerry shares insight on how to handle difficult conversations without impacting the underlying relationships.
 He tells you how to create an environment that prevents people from becoming defensive when faced with a hard conversation.
-He also shares practical tips on how to initiate such conversations that maximizes their impact and minimizes their damage.
+He also shares practical tips on how to initiate such conversations that maximize their impact and minimizes their damage.

 If you've ever had a difficult conversation as a project manager, you'll love this book.